spdk/spdk/doc/lvol.md

 RPC regarding lvolstore:

 ```
-construct_lvol_store [-h] [-c CLUSTER_SZ] base_name
+construct_lvol_store [-h] [-c CLUSTER_SZ] bdev_name lvs_name
-    Constructs lvolstore on specified bdev.
-During construction bdev is unmapped
+    Constructs lvolstore on specified bdev with specified name.
+During
-    at initialization and all data is erased.
+    construction bdev is unmapped at initialization and all data is
+    erased.
 Then original bdev is claimed by
     SPDK, but no additional spdk bdevs are created.
     Returns uuid of created lvolstore.
     Optional paramters:
     -h  show help
     -c  CLUSTER_SZ Specifies the size of cluster.
 By default its 4MiB.
-destroy_lvol_store [-h] uuid
+destroy_lvol_store [-h] [-u UUID] [-l LVS_NAME]
     Destroy lvolstore on specified bdev.
 Removes lvolstore along with lvols on
     it.
+User can identify lvol store by UUID or its name.
+Note that destroying
-Note that destroying lvolstore requires using this call, while deleting
+    lvolstore requires using this call, while deleting single lvol requires
-    single lvol requires using delete_bdev rpc call.
+    using delete_bdev rpc call.
     optional arguments:
     -h, --help  show help
-get_lvol_stores [-h] [NAME]
+get_lvol_stores [-h] [-u UUID] [-l LVS_NAME]
     Display current logical volume store list
     optional arguments:
     -h, --help  show help
+    -u UUID, --uuid UUID  show details of specified lvol store
-    NAME, show details of specified lvol store
+    -l LVS_NAME, --lvs_name LVS_NAME  show details of specified lvol store
+rename_lvol_store [-h] old_name new_name
+    Change logical volume store name
+    optional arguments:
+    -h, --help  show this help message and exit
 ```

 RPC regarding lvol and spdk bdev:

 ```
-construct_lvol_bdev [-h] [-t] uuid size
+construct_lvol_bdev [-h] [-u UUID] [-l LVS_NAME] [-t] lvol_name size
-    Creates lvol with specified size on lvolstore specified by its uuid.
+    Creates lvol with specified size and name on lvolstore specified by its uuid
+    or name.
 Then constructs spdk bdev on top of that lvol and presents it as spdk bdev.
+    User may use -t switch to create thin provisioned lvol.
     Returns the name of new spdk bdev
+    optional arguments:
+    -h, --help  show help
 get_bdevs [-h] [-b NAME]
     User can view created bdevs using this call including those created on top of lvols.
     optional arguments: